Books About Authors & Writers

 Margaret Ives is the daughter of one of the most storied (and scandalous) families of the 20th century, but the former tabloid princess hasn’t been seen in years.
 Now in her 80s, this tragic heiress is ready to tell her story.
 She invites two authors to Little Crescent Island for a one-month trial period, after which she intends to choose one to write her memoir.

 The two authors she has invited couldn’t be more different.
 Hayden Anderson is a Pulitzer-Prize winner with the personality of a thundercloud.
-Alice Scott, on the other hand, is an eternal optimist who is still working toward her big break as a writer.
+Alice Scott, on the other hand, is an eternal optimist still working toward her big break as a writer.

 Margaret is only giving each of them pieces of her story, but because of their ironclad NDAs, Hayden and Alice can’t share what they’ve learned in order to put together a more complete picture.
 Whether her story is a mystery, a tragedy, or a love ballad is yet to be determined.
 The same can be said for the story between Alice and Hayden, who can’t deny the inconvenient pull between them each time they’re in the same room.